Erpetoichthys calabaricus – Reedfish

 The Reedfish (Erpetoichthys calabaricus) belongs to the family Polypteridae.
 It is a family of primitive fish.
 Fossils of Polypteridae have been found in rocks dating from 206-248 million years ago, the beginning of dinosaur development.

 Young specimens, just like salamanders, have clearly visible external gills.
 Although the ability to gasp for air gives the animal a perfect survival kit, it also introduces some problems.
 Since they have to surface at regular intervals, they are easy prey for snakes, birds and predatory fish.
-For this reason, they are perfectly camouflaged in body colour and shape, making them completely absorbed in their habitat from above.
+For this reason, they are perfectly camouflaged in body color and shape, making them completely absorbed in their habitat from above.
 When hunted, they can completely burrow into the sand within seconds.

-The skin is covered with a solid scale armor.
+The skin is covered with a strong scale armor.
 The scales are triangular, with a hook at the end, and covered with a hard and tough material that also prevents water loss outside the water.

 The cautious character, the slow and graceful movements and the patient tracking by scent leave a pleasant and harmless impression.
 Appearances are deceiving: a hungry Reefdish can suddenly launch itself at high speed at prey.